no-glue/can-boilerplate/README.md

 * create a scaffolder
 * support Windows and \*nix
 * avoid having to _install_ NodeJS, as I have done with Grunt

-### How all of this helps you:
-* Get started quickly with Development and Production environment "shell" files
-* Avoid feeling overwhelmed with a folder structure that's simple and light
-* Save time with compilers and optimizers that do not require the use of a command prompt

 ### It currently comes packed with:
 * [CanJS](http://canjs.com/) + [can-compile](https://github.com/daffl/can-compile)